talesmateus123/catalog_pc/README.md

 ### E-mail: talesmateus1999@hotmail.com

 ## Project information
-The project consists of creating a tool to assist in the management of computers and their respect$
+The project consists of creating a tool to assist in the management of computers and their respect

 ### Goal
-The objective of the work is to be able to generate usage reports and have information such as: "This machine is used by such a person and another, in a certain sector".
+The project consists of creating a tool to assist in the management of computers and their respective users.
+Thus, the respective company may have better control over the use of its users and computers, mainly.
+This system is used to manage possible exchanges of computer and computer components.

 For that, it will be necessary to register information about computers, monitors and computer users.
 -------------------------------------------------------------